-The reintegration meeting ensures a student is readmitted back into the school after a period of suspension so they can move forward positively.
-It is a formal meeting with parents and the student and is a requirement as part of our suspension process.
+The reintegration meeting is a requirement of the suspension process and ensures a student is readmitted back into the school after a period of suspension so they can move forward positively.
+It is a formal meeting with parents and the student.
 The reintegration meeting reinforces our learning habits and our expectations for positive learning behaviour.
 The members of staff present will discuss the reasons for the suspension and strategies and targets for improvement.